-Granny flats are becoming ever increasing popular in all parts of Queensland.
-Granny flats are commonly used for accommodation for elderly relatives of famiIies who wish to help provide a safe, secure and convenient type of accommodation so that their elderly relative can have a bit of independence and still be in close proximity to their loved ones.
+Granny flats are becoming increasingly popular in all parts of Queensland.
+They are commonly used for accommodation for elderly relatives of families who wish to help provide a safe, secure and convenient home.
+A granny flat offers independence while also ensuring relatives are in close proximity to their loved ones.

 This is far cheaper option and more convenient than having your relative enter a nursing home.
 This will not suit everybody as they will still need ongoing support from the main residence occupants.
 Granny flats can also be used for a teenagers retreat.